csprance/gecs/README.md

 ## Creating Components

 Components in GECS are resources that extend the `Component` class.
 They are simple data containers without any logic.
+They may contain functions but only for getting/setting properties on the component.

 Here's how to create a new component: